 Healthy chicken and rice recipes are ‘my jam.’
-So much so that I’ve posted recipes for a chicken burrito skillet, healthy chicken wild rice soup, Instant Pot chicken and rice, Instant Pot chicken wild rice soup, and this healthy chicken and rice casserole.
+So much so that I’ve posted recipes for a healthy chicken wild rice soup, chicken and rice in Instant Pot, Instant Pot chicken wild rice soup, and this healthy chicken and rice casserole.

 Using brown rice, omitting canned soup, and using yogurt makes this a delicious yet healthy chicken and rice casserole that the whole family will enjoy!

 This recipe has actually been one of the healthy casseroles I’ve been making for years.
 However, initially, it involved searing the chicken in one pan, cooking the rice in another, and then combining them in a separate dish to bake in the oven.
 I was giving myself extra work (and dishes!) for no reason!
 Now, this one-pan dish uses minimal effort for maximum flavor!

 By omitting tinned soup, it means we can control sodium and fat levels better.
 Instead, it relies on yogurt and a low-sodium broth.
 Plus, this healthy chicken and rice recipe offers everything you need; protein, fiber, and healthy fats.